Maurice Blik: Sculpture works

 Blik has a number of public sculptures in the UK and USA, including ‘Renaissance’, East India Docks, London (1995); ‘Behold’ Middlesex University, UK (2000); ’Splishsplash’, Vanderbilt University Medical Center, Nashville, USA (2005);‘Second Breath’, Chandler Hospital, University of Kentucky, USA (2011); ‘Every Which Way’, National Memorial Arboretum, Staffordshire, UK (2017).

+When asked why lots of his sculptures have their arms raised to heavens, Blik replied "I don't go out consciously to illustrate events of my past - these things kind of emerge, I work with clay and I have a vague idea of what I want, but as I'm working it comes into being and people seem to find them aspirational and life affirming."